-Conclusions
+5 Conclusions

 Application and use of the ANN model for the reconstruction of daily solar UV irradiation has shown that this method is capable of modelling the complex relationship between broad-band solar UV radiation and meteorological input data.
 Modelled daily totals of solar UV were used to derive monthly and annual doses that show interannual and decadal long-term UV variations compatible with corresponding variations of input parameters, for example global dimming, global brightening, the UV effect of long-term ozone decline, and the pulse-type effects of volcanic eruptions to the atmosphere.
+It was also shown that the ANN model has to cope with variabilities of input parameters on different scales in space and time, and modify their effects such that reasonable variations of reconstructed UV irradiation are provided.

-Independent application of the ANN method to 8 different sites spread across Europe shows a gain of information for modeled UV radiation at all sites, as compared to using average values as the only source of information.
+Independent application of the ANN method to 8 different sites spread across Europe shows a gain of information for modelled UV radiation at all sites, as compared to using average values as the only source of information.
 A remarkable correspondence referring to patterns of long-term changes and even interannual variability of reconstructed UV radiation has been found for sites located close in geographical latitude, while larger differences occur between the sites located at latitudes more than about 1000 km apart.